My Dog Barking Jail Story

 Watch the video of me speaking during the public comment time before the Cherokee County Board of Commissioner on April 19, 2016 here:

 On February 19, 2016 I was issued a citation by Cherokee County Animal Control.
 The offense was “nuisance barking” by my dog Ginger, a 13 year old Golden Retriever/Border Collie mix.
+I think it probably had something to do with my pet feeding options as well.

 The officer who issued the citation pointed out a sticker on the back of the citation indicating the phone number of the Cherokee County Magistrate Court.
 He informed me that I should call the number to find out more information about the fine, including the amount due and how it can be paid.